-regulations, including obtaining a road approach/access permit from NDDOT if modifications are needed for the existing driveway off ND Highway 40.
-Onsite parking spaces will be provided in open gravel areas, offering limited parking necessary for O&M personnel when onsite.
+Access to the Project will be provided via the existing Wind Energy Center O&M access road off ND Highway 40.
+Onsite parking spaces will be provided in open gravel areas, offering parking necessary for O&M personnel when onsite.